 \subsection{Transporting $W$ to other points}

 The condition expressed in Equation~\eqref{conditionD2step1} in the result of Corollary~\ref{coro:step1} is not an intrinsic condition on $\M$.
 The problem is that in general, $W$ is not tangent to the manifold at points $u\neq u_0$ on $\M$.
 To overcome this, $W$ should also move with the point to remain tangent to the manifold.
-In other words, for each point $u$ in a small neighbourhood of $u_0$, we should exhibit a subspace\footnote{In more geometric terms, we need to construct a \emph{distribution} on this neighbourhood.} $W(u)$ of $T_uS_{\mu}$, which satisfies a condition of the same nature as~\eqref{conditionD2step1}.
+In other words, for each point $u$ in a small neighbourhood of $u_0$, we should exhibit a subspace $W(u)$ of $T_uS_{\mu}$, which satisfies a condition of the same nature as~\eqref{conditionD2step1}.

-Our approach to this will be based on the notion of \emph{parallel transport} of vectors along curves associated, however, to a second spray $F_2\neq F_1$ .
+Our approach to this will be based on the notion of \emph{parallel transport} of vectors along curves associated, however, to a \emph{second} spray $F_2\neq F_1$ .
 Parallel transport of a given vector $w_0\in T_{u_0}\M$ along geodesics of $F_1$ originating from $u_0$, we will obtain a vector field on a ball $B(\M; u_0,\delta)$.
-The $F_2$ spray, introduced below, is, contrary to $F_1$, naturally associated with the Riemannian structure on $\M$ induced by $E$; it is known as the \emph{canonical spray}, we refer the reader to~\cite[Chapter VII, \S 7, Chapter VIII, \S 4]{Lang:1995ve}) for the detailed construction. \begin{remark} An alternative approach could be to construct a local coordinate chart $(U,\phi)$ near $u_0$ and set $W(u)=\phi^{-1}_{*\phi(u)}\phi_{*{u_0}} W$.
-In fact, if our geodesics and parallel transport where associated with the same spray, \emph{normal coordinates} at $u_0$ would do just that.
-We feel, however, in order to discuss uniformity with $u_0$ in a bounded set, that it is more convenient to describe the construction in a coordinate invariant manner.
-We can also observe from Equation~\eqref{holderRiemann} that in our proposition of an invariant Hölder condition based on the Riemannian distance, parallel transport intervenes naturally. \end{remark} To describe the spray $F_2$ in our setting, introduce the injective linear map $G: E\rightarrow E$, such that for any $u\in E$, $Gu$ is the unique vector in $E$ that satisfies:
+The spray $F_2$, introduced below, is, contrary to $F_1$, naturally associated with the Riemannian structure on $\M$ induced by $E$; it is known as the \emph{canonical spray}, we refer the reader to~\cite[Chapter VII, \S 7, Chapter VIII, \S 4]{Lang:1995ve}) for the detailed construction.

+To describe the spray $F_2$ in our setting, introduce the injective linear map $G: E\rightarrow E$, such that for any $u\in E$, $Gu$ is the unique vector in $E$ that satisfies:

 Note that:

 therefore, for $u\neq 0$,